-LDR1011 Spiritual and Personal Formation for Leadership 5 ....2 cr As a part of the Leadership Development Core, this course is an exploration of the role of spiritual formation, discernment, and self-awareness as they relate to one's personal and professional leadership development.
+LDR1011 Spiritual and Personal Formation for Leadership 52 cr As a part of the Leadership Development Core, this course is an exploration of the role of spiritual formation, discernment, and selfawareness as they relate to one's personal and professional leadership development.
 Students engage in a vulnerable learning community to grow personally and spiritually.
+LDR1011 and LDR2112 together are equivalent to LDR1015.
 A \$25 course fee required.